 SEAMAP Real-time Plots for the year 2004

-This is the sixth preliminary data summary for the 2004 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
-This week's summary includes sampling on June 11 through June 14 by the R/V TOMMY MUNRO, sampling June 9 through June 10 by the NOAA Ship OREGON II and the R/V TOMMY MUNRO.
-Catch data from the OREGON II and R/V TOMMY MUNRO were taken with a 40-ft trawl.
+This is the second preliminary data summary for the 2004 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
+This week's summary includes sampling on June 11 through June 14 by the R/V TOMMY MUNRO, sampling June 9 through June 10 by the NOAA Ship OREGON II, and sampling on June 14 by Texas vessels.
+Catch data from the R/V TOMMY MUNRO and OREGON II were taken with a 40-ft trawl.
 Catch data from the Texas vessels were taken with 20-ft trawls.

 Plotted catch rates have been converted to pounds per hour for a 40-ft trawl (20-ft trawl x 2).
 Shrimp counts are heads-off.
 Catch rates for finfish are given in the charts divided by 10; e.g., a charted catch rate of 19 means 190 lb/hr.
 The squares on the charts are 10-minute grids and contain an average catch or count from one or more sampling stations within a particular grid.
 The sampling stations were located randomly by depth zone.